itsdevcoffee/hyprvoice/docs/project/phase4-implementation-plan.md

 **User Impact:**
 - Linux users: No longer need wtype/xdotool installed!
-- macOS users: Can now use dev-voice!
+- macOS users: Can now use hyprvoice!
 - Windows users (future): Will be supported!

 **Version Bump:** 0.1.0 → 0.2.0 (minor version for dependency changes)